hongyuhuang/hongyuhuang/README.md

-👋 Hello, my name is Hongyu Huang and am currently a second year student studying and the University of Otago Majoring in Computer Science and Minoring in Software Engineering.
+👋 Hello, my name is Hongyu Huang and am currently a third year student studying and the University of Otago Majoring in Computer Science and Minoring in Software Engineering.

 🌱 I’m currently learning operating systems and C programming.